InobatMi/elevate_front/README.md

-# Elevate
+# Elevate - Description

-A brief description of your application.
-Explain what it does and its main features.

 Website which
-    - Gives second chance to startups which haven’t been recognized and ability to upload them
+    - Gives second chance to startups which haven’t been recognized
+    - Gives ability to upload hackathons startups easily
     - Allows investors to find StartUpers easily and contact them
     - Uses Crowdfunding method to fund most valuable Start Up